osa1/lexgen/README.md

     passed token as a match.
   - `fn continue_(self)`: ignores the current match and continues lexing in the same lexer state.
 Useful for skipping whitespace and comments.
-  - `fn switch(self, rule: LexerRules) -> LexerAction`: used for switching between lexer states.
-The `LexerRules` is an enum with a variant for each rule set name, for example, `LexerRules::Init`.
+  - `fn switch(self, rule: LexerRule) -> LexerAction`: used for switching between lexer states.
+The `LexerRule` is an enum with a variant for each rule set name, for example, `LexerRule::Init`.
 See the stateful lexer example below.
-  - `fn switch_and_return(self, rule: LexerRules, token: <user token type>)`: switches to the given lexer state and returns the given token.
+  - `fn switch_and_return(self, rule: LexerRule, token: <user token type>)`: switches to the given lexer state and returns the given token.

 [1]: https://github.com/osa1/lexgen/blob/main/tests/tests.rs